This product is quite good. Mixes very well, no aftertaste. Only been using about a week and added to other Wild Foods products. Overall I feel great.

 Lion's Mane can easily be added to hot or cold beverages, smoothies, and shakes.

-Use coffee or tea as a base, throw in a dash of Wild Cocoa and then get creative by adding Wild Lion's Mane and other ingredients—like butter or Wild MCT Oil—for a delicious and nutritious longevity elixir.
+Use coffee or tea as a base, throw in a dash of Wild Cocoa and then get creative by adding Wild Lion's Mane and other ingredients—like butter or Wild MCT Oil—for a delicious and nutritious longevity-friendly elixir.

 Lion's Mane Lemon Tea Recipe